testing-library/testing-library-docs/docs/intro.md

 Jest, Mocha + JSDOM, or a real browser

 ### What you should avoid with Testing Library

 Testing Library encourages you to avoid testing [implementation details](https://kentcdodds.com/blog/testing-implementation-details) like the internals of a component you're testing (though it's still possible).
 [The Guiding Principles](/docs/guiding-principles) of this library emphasize a focus on tests that closely resemble how your web pages are interacted by the users.

-You may want to avoid following internals for testing
+You may want to avoid following implementation details:

-1. Internal state of the component
+1. Internal state of a component
-1. Internal methods
+1. Internal methods of a component
-1. Lifecycle methods of the component
+1. Lifecycle methods of a component
-1. Child component
+1. Child components

 [jest]: https://jestjs.io
 [jsdom]: https://github.com/jsdom/jsdom